 Sanctions for Groups

-If a group is found responsible for a violation of the Student Code of Conduct, the group will be given 1 or more sanctions.
+If a group is found responsible for a violation of the Student Code of Conduct, the group will be given one or more sanctions.
 Sanctions are designed to help prevent future Student Code of Conduct violations, educate the group and its leaders and members on appropriate behavior required to succeed in the workplace and live in society, and, where appropriate, remedy any damage done.

 Withdrawal of University Recognition